 The Cortinarius group of mushrooms is a difficult group to Identify with a with any degree of certainty.
 There are several of them that have an orangy brown cap that looks very similar.
 Best to see a fruiting that has both young and old specimens.
 This is the Cortinarius Croceus mushroom, also known as the Saffron Webcap.
 Not usually a common mushroom here on Vancouver Island, although this year (2019) I have seen them in quite a few spots growing in large fruitings.
 Read More….

 Crystal Brain Fungus

-Crystal Brain Fungus, (myxarium nucleatum) is a translucent, white, jelly fungus that grows on hardwoods but can sometimes be found in large blobs on the ground that take on a brain-like appearance.
+Crystal Brain Fungus, ((Exidia nucleata) is a translucent, white, jelly fungus that grows on hardwoods but can sometimes be found in large blobs on the ground that take on a brain-like appearance.
 The fruiting bodies are white and gelatinous.
-It is a common fungi, typically growing as irregular masses on decaying deciduous wood.
+It is a common fungus, typically growing as irregular masses on decaying deciduous wood.
 It can occur in extensive patches though, like the one in the photo.
 When they get big, they take on the brain-like shape.
 Read More….